Council Tax

 A Council Tax bill is calculated according to two main elements:

-• the number of adult residents age 18 or over who are solely or mainly resident in the dwelling.
+1. the number of adult residents aged 18 or over who are solely or mainly resident in the dwelling.

 The local authority assigns the value of each dwelling to one of eight ‘bands’, A-H, with A being the lowest value band, H the highest.
-You can check your dwelling's band online.
 Each local authority sets the amount of tax payable for each band for its own area, so Council Tax rates vary across the country.

 In order to establish how much of the full council tax charge needs to be paid, the local authority will count the number of adults who are living in the dwelling.
 However, they will ‘disregard’ certain resident adults, including: